CamdenTadhg/TBRead/Planning/Project Plan.md

     ## make empty book list display look nice
     ## make tables go across the full page regardless of how long the text content is
     ## better response to axios errors than stupid little alerts
-## 13 Documentation
+## 12 Documentation
     ## create help section
         ## create documentation for sending in emails
         ## create documentation for creating challenges
     ## create ReadMe
-## 12 Refactor based on feedback from mentor and hatchways
+## 11 Refactor based on feedback from mentor and hatchways
-## 11 Small Screen Styling
+## 10 Small Screen Styling
-## 10 Implement upload user image
+## 9 Implement upload user image and book cover image
-## 9 Implement book covers on homepage are links that take you to a book form where you can add them to your list
+## 8 Implement book covers on homepage are links that take you to a book form where you can add them to your list
     ## maybe increase the number of book covers displayed?
-## 8 Implement importation functionality
+## 7 Implement importation functionality
-## 7 Implement OpenAI connection
+## 6 Implement OpenAI connection
-## 6 Implement friendship & challenging functionality
+## 5 Implement friendship & challenging functionality
-## 5 Implement bookstore connection
+## 4 Implement bookstore connection
-## 4 Implement library connection
+## 3 Implement library connection
-## 3 Refactor
-## 2 Populate Database
+## 2 Refactor
 ## 1 Test with actual users and add functionality as needed